 Encouraging students to review their experience, evaluate it (what they know, understand, did or should have done) and identify what steps they could take to improve their performance should be part of the feedback process.

 Traditional models of learning present learning, even in everyday situations, as a cycle.
 And reflection plays a critical part in that.
-In his model of the learning cycle, Kolb suggested that learning is a process of ‘reflective observation’.
+In his learning cycle model, Kolb suggested that learning is a process of ‘reflective observation’.
 We reflect on our actions, draw generalisations from them, and then test the new hypothesis – and the cycle begins again:

 Reflective practice builds resilience to meet new challenges